 “Have you ever worn Glass?
 Do you know what it’s all about?”

-Her response was quickly “No.” But she went on to say that she doesn’t want customers or employees to feel uncomfortable.
-I asked if she doesn’t allow cellphones either and she said she asks that people don’t talk on their cellphone while in the store.
-Talking on your cellphone in a small space and wearing glasses seem like totally different things, right?
+Her response was quick “No.” But she went on to say that she doesn’t want customers or employees to feel uncomfortable.
+I asked if she doesn’t allow cellphones either and she said she asks that people don’t talk on their cell phone while in the store.
+Talking on your cell phone in a small space and wearing glasses seem like totally different things, right?
 I was asked to sit outside if I wanted to stay for coffee.

 I really wish that Google would step up and truly educate the public about Glass.
 Let’s see television commercials!
-Let’s see a Google representative appear on talk shows and showcase the real way to use Glass!
+Google is rich, they know that you can buy safe youtube views here Let’s see a Google representative appear on talk shows and showcase the real way to use Glass!
 Let’s see Google reach out to local communities and explain that Glass doesn’t cover up your vision and is not a distraction.

 It’s been almost a year.
-Glass is not a new thing anymore.
+The glass is not a new thing anymore.
 Why is there still this confusion and fear?

 I am not recording you.